Breaking-Barriers-Chat-App/Tulai/README.md

 # Purpose

 This chrome extension was built to help break language barriers by providing a simple way to translate text for different use cases.
-One example of this could be translating a slang term in english to a similar slang term in French, or a way to understand the semantics of what someone said.
+This extension is able to translate a slang term in english to a similar slang term in French, translating text to the formal meaning in another language, or just understand the semantics and context of what someone said in another language.There is also a way to get the a particular part of a countires culture at the bottom so that users can understand it better.

 # Running this application